 When encountered during the execution of WarpScript code, INFO will simply discard its parameter map.
 But if INFOMODE was previously called, INFO will stop the current execution, returning its parameter map as a result.

-We encourage you to document your macros this way as we are working on a WarpStudio add-on to visualize a macro's documentation by executing the said macro after calling INFOMODE.
+We encourage you to document your macros this way.
+We are working on a WarpStudio add-on to visualize a macro's documentation by executing the said macro after calling INFOMODE.

 Encoder related functions

 Encoders are low level structures which can store datapoints (timestamp, lat, lon, elevation, value).
 They are more compact than Geo Time Series when used inside of WarpScript, can store values of multiple types, but are less flexible in terms of how you can access the datapoints inside them.

 You can also have a look at the

 NEWENCODER function which allows you to create a GTSEncoder inside of WarpScript code.